England Driving and Car Rental

 Driving In England

-The UK has an excellent system of multi lane roads (motorways) linking all main towns and Cities.
+England has an excellent system of multi lane roads (motorways) linking all main towns and Cities.
 The speed limit is 70 MPH (110KMH), though there are currently discussions on increasing this to 80MPH (130KMH) and you’ll find that most drivers travel at around this speed on motorways.
-As mentioned above, slower traffic should keep to the left on motorways as vehicles can only pass on the right.
+Slower traffic should keep to the left on motorways as vehicles can only pass on the right.
 The main motorways in England are –

 M1 – the main route from North to South up the centre of the country